Skip to main content

 What are Dental Abutments Used For?

-Aside from connecting crowns and other dental restorations directly to the implant, it can help address several other needs.
+Beyond connecting crowns and other dental restorations directly to the implant, the abutment serves several other roles.
 These include:

 • Support for dental bridges — For dental bridges, crowns fit on two abutments connected by replacement teeth that rest on top of the gums.
 Dental professionals refer to the neighboring teeth that support the prosthetic crown as pontics.

-• Shapes the gums — Abutments help shape the gums during healing.
-Therefore, it’s important that the dentist places the implant accurately and there’s a tight connection between the implant and abutment.
+• Shaping the gums — Abutments help shape the gums during healing.
+That makes accurate implant placement and a tight implant-abutment connection important.

 The Steps for Placing an Abutment